jeremenichelli/jeremenichelli.github.io/_posts/2016-03-28-quarter-a-kilobyte-solution-for-a-sliding-header.md

 When we see some trending interface trick we tend to search for a library to solve our problem, my suggestion will always be to give it a try and build it yourself.

 If you fail at it, you can still dive into the community to look for a solution.
-We are a lot.